Obeying Law Enforcement Officers

 - An enforcement officer may require an OHV operator to produce:

-- A safety permit proving successful completion of an off-highway motor vehicle training course
+- A safety education permit proving successful completion of an off-highway motor vehicle training course

 - The personal identification of the operator

 - An operator who violates OHV laws and regulations is guilty of a penalty assessment

 misdemeanor, unless that violation contributed to an accident resulting in a person's

 - First-time violations are subject to fines ranging from $71 to $261.

 - Second, third, and subsequent violations are increased to higher penalty classes and subject to additional fines.